-Answer: Students contact The Hive to book appointments with Academic, Career or Financial Aid Advisors.
+Students contact The Hive to book appointments with Academic, Career or Financial Aid Advisor.
 The Hive staff are trained to answer the basic level of questions in all areas related to academics, registration, fees and programming.
 Call or drop by to speak with a Hive staff to determine if you need an appointment or if we can help you!
 Tel: 519-858-5151 or visit The Hive.

 2. I have an appointment with an Academic Advisor, where do I go?

 Academic Advisors are located in the lower level of the Mother St. James Memorial Building.
 If you have a scheduled appointment, please wait for your Advisor in the waiting area on the lower level.
 If you have to cancel your appointment, call 519-858-5151 or email firstname.lastname@example.org.

 Hive staff are available Monday-Friday from 8:30am-12:00pm and 1:00pm-4:00pm.

 4. I used to drop assignments in the Registrar’s Office, where do I go now?

 We also accept assignments at the Welcome Desk in the front foyer of the Mother St. James Memorial Building (outside of the auditorium) from 8am-4:30pm.

 5. I’m a new student, where do I pick up my student card?

 Western ONECards for new students will be available for pickup at the kiosk in the Mercato during Orientation Week (or during the Bridging Program for international students).
 Students can also pick-up their student cards and bus pass at Hive starting September 8th.
 To ensure your card is ready for pickup, please upload your photo using the link on Student Centre by August 15th.
 For more information, see registrar.uwo.ca/general-information/western_onecard.html.